macccorehenni/ten-stories/Main Story/College of the Unheard Chapter Two.md

 “One thing that makes me nervous is the proximity to the Crag just northwest of Central Ilford.
 We all should go up there tommorow.
 For now— are we a part of your team?
 Anna, Iris, Tarim?”

+"Wait— I have an idea, but it can wait."

 The leaders conversed through bonds, eventually agreeing to let them join the team.
 Now the Ten was thirteen.

 ---